polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 ```

 The problem with this approach to building a configuration capable of supporting
-our own inoperability is that any error will lead to chaos and we will end up
+our own inoperability is that any error on those modules will lead to chaos and
-with the default settings.
-Depending on the case, this can be a rather
+we will end up with the default settings.
+Depending on the case, this can be a
-frustrating situation, as not only would we be dealing with the error, but we
+rather frustrating situation, as not only would we be dealing with the error,
-would be doing so without access to our fundamental settings.
+but we would be doing so without access to our fundamental settings.

 ## 3. Our fallback config

 For example, I'll show 2 basic settings for me as examples of the content of
-this fallback config.
-I've shown them to explain the criteria I'm following
+this fallback config to explain the criteria I'm following here, the idea is to
-here, the goal is to include only the essentials here.
+include only the essentials.

 The first setting, simply demanded by my fingers' memory: